(Hallux valgus, "Bunion", deviation of the big toe)

 The correction must be done relying on the first x-ray, by stiffening the mid-tarsal joint (cuneiform-metatarsal joint, TMT I).
 Here we use the same selfdeveloped technique.
 The long intramedullary locking plate (55 mm) is used.
 We use also in this procedure the minimally invasive surgical technique.

 All before mentioned advantages are applicable for this technique.

 A 52-year-old woman with massive shoe problems and pain before surgery.

 Deformity before surgery, marked by the first x-ray.
 Ideal correction and narrow foot post-surgery.

-Beautiful correction and painless foot, long walks are possible in a short time.
-Material removal is not necessary, due to the titanium plate and titanium screw.
+Beautiful correction and painless foot, long walks are possible after a short time.
+Material removal is not necessary, due to the titanium plate and titanium screws.

 A 64-year-old patient with this complex deformity, metatarsal overload pain and hammer toe II.